Killer Party

 Killer Party is a 1986 supernatural slasher film directed by William Fruet, and starring Martin Hewitt, Ralph Seymour, Elaine Wilkes, Joanna Johnson, Sherry Willis-Burch, and Paul Bartel.
 It follows a trio of female sorority pledges who unleash a demonic force after participating in an initiation ritual in an abandoned house on their university's campus.

 Released in May 1986, it was the last film in the original library of Metro-Goldwyn-Mayer (MGM) titles dating back to 1924, following the studio's sale from Kirk Kerkorian to Ted Turner the same month.
-While it received little critical notice at the time of its release, the film has gone on to accrue a cult following.
+While it received little critical notice at the time of its release, garnerning negative reviews and flopping commercially, the film has gone on to accrue a small cult following, though reception has remained divided.

 Plot

+The film opens with a priest presiding over a funeral for Annabelle Fitzwilliam Carslow attended by four relatives in mourning.
+After the procession, her daughter-in-law Stephanie asks the priest if she can stay behind to say a few words to the deceased; she is dragged against her will into the casket upon announcing she hopes her mother-in-law will rot in hell.

 College students Vivia, Jennifer, and Phoebe decide to pledge a sorority at their university, Briggs College.
 During hell week, the sorority's housemother, Mrs. Henshaw, urges the women not to hold their initiation rituals at Pratt House, an abandoned fraternity nearby.
 Mrs. Henshaw goes to Pratt House and, in an overgrown garden outside, visits the tombstone for a man named Allan.
 She implores that, should the students enter the house, that Allan leave them alone.
 Upon going inside, Mrs. Henshaw is bludgeoned to death by an unseen assailant.

 The day of the initiation, Vivia, Jennifer, and Phoebe break in to a boys' fraternity to steal clothing as part of their hazing ritual.
 Inside, Jennifer is confronted by Blake, who swiftly takes romantic interest in her.
 Back at her dorm, Jennifer is met by her shy and nerdy classmate Martin, who returns a book she dropped outside.
 That night, the women arrive at Pratt House for their hazing ceremony.
 During the hazing, which includes the women be forced to hold raw eggs in their mouths, the lights begin to flicker, and the group are terrified when glasses begin flying off a table by themselves.
 Vivia goes downstairs to investigate noises, and when the women follow, they find her bound to a guillotine and watch her be beheaded.
 Vivia suddenly emerges from the shadows and picks up the severed head, revealing the entire scenario to be an elaborate prank using a dummy.